-What’s new in atoti version 0.7.0?
+What’s new in Atoti version 0.7.0?

 As always, we’re working hard to deliver a great product.
 Check out our breaking updates in this latest release.

-On Tuesday, August 16, we released version 0.7.0 of atoti!
+On Tuesday, August 16, we released version 0.7.0 of Atoti!
 If you have not had a chance to read about the changes in our changelog, we’ll go through a select subset of changes here.
 For a complete list of changes, please visit our changelog.

 Breaking Changes